cardano-foundation/testnets-cardano-org/resources/content/articles/en/goguen-metadata-server-en.md

 Blockchain data is usually represented in forms that are not very human- or user-friendly.
 Long strings of hashes or other types of obscure identifiers often pose a challenge for the human user who's used to clearer and more logical methods of interpreting and understanding data.

-The blockchain contains a lot of personal information in the form of metadata, which is hashed for security and privacy purposes.
+The blockchain contains a lot of personal information in the form of metadata, hashed for space-saving and indexing.
 This hashed metadata is, by design, unintelligible and unreadable by human eyes, so a method is required to map the information contained in on-chain identifiers -such as hashes- to metadata suitable for human understanding.

 Much of the metadata which we want to store is not determined by the chain, so we propose a system that is independent from blockchain.
 A case exists to develop a metadata distribution system that includes several features that would benefit many aspects of the IOG environment: Plutus, for example, multi-asset support, and some of the existing Cardano infrastructure, to name but a few.